Moongetsu3/Boot-img-flasher/README.md

 Another reason :
- > Devices with unisoc cpu running on Android 10 and up comes with vbmeta-sign and for this we needed to sign boot images with private keys after patching
-The Boot image with magisk Otherwise if it flashed directly it will give bootloop
+ > Devices with unisoc cpu running on Android 10 and up comes with vbmeta-sign and for this we needed to sign boot images with private keys after patching the Boot image with magisk Otherwise if it flashed directly it will give bootloop

-So Whenever a new magisk updates comes we first need to patch the boot.img using latest Magisk spp Then we need to sign it with private keys then we can flash it using fastboot And this takes a lot of time.
+So Whenever a new magisk updates comes we first need to patch the boot.img using latest Magisk app Then we need to sign it with private keys then we can flash it using fastboot And this whole process takes a lot of time.

 So i made this script for flashing boot img to both A/B slot without using Any custom recovery and fastboot it will save much time and it is very easy to use and this script can be used in all devices.

 ## How this script works ❓
+This script is very simple yet powerful and has many difference from other script because It doesn't replace your ramdisk by unpacking and repacking the boot image,it directly flashes the boot image.

-This script can automatically finds the location of the boot_a and boot_b slots, and can flash a specified boot image to both slots using the dd command, It also includes functions for setting read-write permissions and remounting the system partitions.
+Also This script can automatically finds the partition location of the both boot slots, and can flash a specified boot image to both slots using the dd command, It also includes functions for setting read-write permissions for several directores and remounting the device partitions as read writeable.

-> The 'dd' command it is a Linux/Unix command used for copying and converting data.
+> The 'dd' command is a Linux/Unix command used for copying and converting data.
 It can be used to copy data between files, devices, and partitions, and can also be used to create disk images, wipe data, and perform other data manipulation tasks.
 ## ℹ️ Usage

 This Script Can be used in two ways